bloodorangeio/container-images/README.md

 as part of the incoming commit (including the GitHub Action .yml file itself).

 As of now, the tag naming scheme is unique to each image.

+## Pull Requests

+When making a pull request, CI will be triggered to check that any images related to your change will build successfully.

+New images are welcome, but keep in mind that they must serve some purpose related to CI in the opencontainers organization.

+When adding a new image, please make sure to update this README and add new GitHub Actions workflows for both `push` and `pull_request`.